alphalemon/alphalemon-docs/themes-configuration-in-detail.rst

             </call>
         </service>

 This object is deputated to contain and manage the assets used by the template.
 The template assets id has been defined as **[bundle_name_extension_alias].theme.template_assets.[template_name]**.

 It calls the **setExternalStylesheets** method to add some external stylesheets to the template and **setExternalJavascripts** to add some external javascripts.

-Follows all the callable methods to define the template assets:
+The callable methods to define the template assets are:

 1. setExternalStylesheets - Adds some stylesheets to the template
 2. setExternalJavascripts - Adds some javascripts to the template